Learn Building Confidence With Stren...

 The Medical Model of Care: Fixing Problems

-This common perspective can severely damage the self-esteem of people with mental health diagnoses, which may impede recovery.
-In fact, research has found that “24% of the people with schizophrenia scored low on self-esteem2 on the Rosenberg self-esteem scale.”
-This also applies to people with substance use disorders, whether or not they have additional diagnoses.
-Therapy is intended to cultivate mental health, and not to increase feelings of guilt.
-Although it’s important to take responsibility for your mistakes, low self-esteem can lead to shame spirals.
+This way of thinking can also damage the self-esteem of people with mental health diagnoses, which may impede recovery.
+For example, research has found that about 24% of the people with schizophrenia scored low on self-esteem on the Rosenberg self-esteem scale.2 This also applies to people with substance use disorders, including those who have struggled with alcohol or drug abuse, whether or not they have another diagnosis.

 Strengths-Based Treatment: Promoting Confidence

-Strengths-based treatment may be helpful for people with a wide variety of diagnoses, including substance use disorders.
+Strengths-based treatment may be helpful for people with a variety of diagnoses, including substance use disorders.
 Research is being done on its efficacy in treating a number of demographics.
-Like any form of therapy, however, it may not be appropriate for all clients.
-In some cases, strengths-based therapy is a valuable component of healing, but should be used in combination with other therapeutic modalities.
+But like any form of therapy, it may not be appropriate for all patients.
+In some cases, strengths-based therapy is a valuable component of healing, but should be used in combination with other therapeutic modalities such as cognitive behavioral therapy (CBT), motivational interviewing (MI), and more.

 Strengths-Based Treatment in Practice

 The actual process of strengths-based recovery may look and feel different from other types of talk therapy.
-Because the goal is to empower the client, and not to “fix” them or their problems, therapists use a distinct set of techniques and conversation styles.
-Clients are encouraged to assess and celebrate their own unique strengths, rather than conforming to a set of values that may or may not resonate with them.
+Because the goal is to empower patients, and not to “fix” them or their problems, therapists use a distinct set of techniques and conversation styles.
+Patients are encouraged to assess and celebrate their own unique strengths, rather than conforming to a set of values that may or may not resonate with them.

 Assessment

-After meeting with you and hearing about your experience, the therapist will support you in deciding what your treatment will look like.
-Unlike many other modalities, clients in strengths-based therapy define their own treatment goals, and decide which services will be used to achieve those goals.
-You’ll begin by going through a questionnaire to assess your strengths.
-For some clients, this is their first time consciously considering their own best qualities.
-This strengths-based assessment3 focuses on your ability to “accomplish a task, use a skill, and have or fulfill a goal in nine life domains,” including life skills, finance, leisure, relationships, living arrangements, occupation/education, health, internal resources, and recovery.
+After meeting with you and hearing about your experience, your therapist will support you in deciding what your treatment will look like.
+Unlike many other modalities, patients in strengths-based therapy define their own treatment goals, and decide which services will be used to achieve those goals.
+You might complete a strengths questionnaire, which explores different areas of life, including education, health, relationships, work, and personal growth.3 For many patients, this is the first time they’ve consciously identified their own skills and positive traits.

 Identifying Your Strengths